iliailinskii/test-cases/README.md

 * Real tech tasks solutions
 * Best practice
 * How to introduce yourself

+## To be done in the future
+* Create universal testing case for marketing/growth analyst
+* Create documentation for a team lead
+* Make better versions of my case solutions

 ## Real tech tasks solutions
 All cases in this repository are real interview tech tasks for a senior data analyst position, mostly in marketing or growth teams.
 I rename companies to protect their anonymity.